tshurlock/fileToPDFConverter/README.md

 **09/05/2023**

-GUI added to select zip file using file explorer
-Next steps to pick up destination path of extracted zip in main and then add OS walk in main will divert to relvent file type converter
+main now uses file explorer to select zip file and select destination file and holds they values, next step is to run OS walk in main which will point the file the relevent converter so single walk is needed, not one for each py file

 **23/05/2023**